h8d13/KDE-Windows---For-Noobs/README.md

 We can also check using `nvidia-smi`.

-But the process would just be easier with AMD and functional almost instantly.
+But the process would just be easier with AMD and functional almost instantly as it's integrated by defualt into kde.

 ---